 In 2002, Elizabeth secured funding for a $5 million construction project, completed in 2003, that enabled Bright Side Manor to become licensed as an assisted living facility and increased its capacity from 50 to 65 residents.
 As of today, it is the only assisted living facility in Bergen County that is affordable for low and middle income older adults.

 Further expanding on the goal of creating housing for seniors where they can safely age in their homes, the PALS (Portable Assisted Living Services) assisted living program was created.
 Assisted living programs are licensed to provide services for seniors in subsidized housing who are no longer independent, but cannot afford or do not wish to move out of their community.
-With expertise in providing assisted living services in a holistic and cost-effective manner, Geriatric Services now operates two PALS Program locations.
+With expertise in providing assisted living services in a holistic and cost-effective manner, Bright Side Family now operates two PALS Program locations.
 Launched initially at Westwood House, a senior apartment building in Westwood, NJ and has expanded to two locations, now in Garfield, NJ.
 This model has been extremely effective and will be further replicated in the coming years.
 With support from PALS, tenants can remain in their own apartments, while being provided assistance with personal care, meal preparation, medication administration, housekeeping, laundry and health monitoring services.